zoometh/thomashuet/profiles/oxford/weekly-updates/README.md

 - Began work on the new APAAME ResourceSpace server and direct links to EAMENA, with Jeremy and Andrew
 - Contribution to the Arcadia annual report (stats mostly)
 - Updating the EAMENA website
-- ongoing AWS deployement of the [KAHDv2](http://34.246.40.206/) (Iraqi Kurdistan) on Arches v7.3  DB with Will and Ash
+- ongoing AWS deployement of the [KAHD v2](http://34.246.40.206/) (Iraqi Kurdistan) on Arches v7.3  DB with Will and Ash
 - Ash has been investigating native functions of the latest Arches release (v7.5) that allows data "round-trip" (BU Upload <-> BU Retrieve), but it has been unsatisfactory.
 Ash will write a function to export data in a BU layout
 - With Ash, I will work to host a URL shortener service to manage the many datasets, reference data, etc., we aim to publish
 - The workflow for publishing EAMENA data (Zenodo DOI, "how-to-cite", etc.) is now managed by Reuben and will be deployed on the database by Ash